Big-data-course-CRI/materials_big_data_cri_2019/README.md

 Collaborations with other existing projects
 * Functional networks building and analysis, e.g.  pyunicorn
 * Comparison of networks, e.g. project https://github.com/netsiphd/netrd

+# Criteria for projects

+1. loading or collecting your own network data
+2. analyzing data from your network and answering your research projects
+3. documenting your project (in README files of the project)

 # How To Use Github
 https://guides.github.com/activities/hello-world/